deepgram-starters/node-text-to-speech/README.md

 ## What is Deepgram?

-[Deepgram](https://deepgram.com/) is a voice AI company providing speech-to-text and language understanding capabilities to make data readable and actionable by human or machines.
+[Deepgram’s](https://deepgram.com/) voice AI platform provides APIs for speech-to-text, text-to-speech, and full speech-to-speech voice agents.
+Over 200,000+ developers use Deepgram to build voice AI products and features.

 ## Sign-up to Deepgram